Challenges of the Military Transition to Civilian Life

 - Having legal, financial, housing, or employment issues because of alcohol.

 Substance Abuse and Mental Health Treatment for Veterans

 Fortunately, the Department of Veterans Affairs (VA) recognizes the unique challenges facing Vets transitioning out of the military.

 The VA offers treatment for various mental health disorders and concerns including:11

 - Suicidal thoughts and actions.

 - Sexual trauma.

-You can receive treatment in a VA inpatient substance abuse treatment center or in an outpatient VA rehab facility.
-To access a VA substance abuse assessment or speak to someone about treatment:11
+You can receive treatment in a VA inpatient addiction treatment center or in an outpatient VA facility.
+To receive a VA substance abuse assessment or speak with someone about treatment:11

 - Call the Veterans Crisis Line at 1-800-273-8255.